-The HOME Investment Partnership Program (HOME) is authorized under Title II of the Cranston-Gonzalez National Affordable Housing Act, as amended.
+The HOME Investment Partnerships Program (HOME) is authorized under Title II of the Cranston-Gonzalez National Affordable Housing Act, as amended.
 The HOME Program regulations are located at 24 CFR Part 92.
-The South Carolina State Housing Finance and Development Authority's (Authority) HOME Program is designed to promote partnerships among the U.S. Department of Housing and Urban Development (HUD), various federal entities, state and local governments, and those in the non-profit and for-profit sectors.
-It is designed for those entities who want to create affordable housing for low-income households.
+The South Carolina State Housing Finance and Development Authority's (Authority) HOME Program is designed to promote partnerships among the U.S. Department of Housing and Urban Development (HUD), various federal agencies, state and local governments, and those in the non-profit and for-profit sectors.
+The goal of the HOME program is to preserve and create affordable housing for low-income households.